T

 landmark

-An iconic monument built for the 1958 Brussels World's Fair, representing a unit cell of iron magnified 165 billion times.
-Visitors can explore its spheres, offering exhibitions and panoramic views of Brussels.
+This iconic structure, built for the 1958 Brussels World's Fair, represents a unit cell of iron magnified 165 billion times.
+Explore its spheres, offering exhibitions and panoramic views of the city from the top sphere.
+It's a unique architectural marvel that fascinates all ages.

 • Book tickets online in advance to save time.